 7. Geocaching Clothes

-There is a huge variety of geocaching attire available to buy.
-I have my eye on this periodic table T-Shirt:
+There is a huge variety of geocaching attire available to purchase, including t-shirts and hoodies.

 8. Geocache Maintenance Kit

 If the geocacher in your life is a prolific cache owner, they should definitely own a geocache maintenance kit.
 This is easy to put together yourself.
-Firstly, you’ll need a small storage box or toolbox, I have one like this with little compartments:
+Firstly, you’ll need a small storage box or toolbox.

 Now you can stock it up with Ziploc® bags, pens, pencils, sharpeners, notebooks, logsheets (you can download brilliant, free logsheets from TechBlazer in lots of sizes), swag, stamps, camo tape and anything else you think would be handy, depending on the types of caches they have hidden.
 I have a few spare geocache containers in my kit too, including some magnetic nanos, bison tubes, a small Lock & Lock and a fake rock.